Dualities in one-dimensional quantum lattice models: symmetric Hamiltonians and matrix product operator intertwiners: Hamiltonians with categorical symmetries

 In our formalism, the existence of such an isomorphism between the two bond algebras is ensured by the fact that we have access to MPO intertwiners mapping bonds associated with distinct module categories onto one another.
 In the scenario where one of the modules is taken to be the regular module category, these intertwining operators admit particularly simple expressions in terms of tensors whose non-vanishing components evaluate to the $\F{\cat}$-symbols:

 Pulling such an intertwining operator through bonds associated with the regular module category yields bonds associated with $\mc M$ according to

-These operators implement the bond algebra isomorphism and therefore the duality at the level of the local tensors, where the non-locality is captured by the fact that the virtual bond dimension of this operator is nontrivial.
-Intertwiners between bond algebras obtained from two generic module categories can be obtained from the ones above.
+These operators implement the bond algebra isomorphism and therefore the duality at the level of the local tensors, where the non-locality is captured by the fact that the virtual bond dimension of this operator is non-trivial.
+Intertwiners between bond algebras obtained from two generic module categories can be obtained from the ones above via composition; they are described by \emph{module functors} \cite{Lootens:2020mso}.

 To appreciate how the bond-algebraic formulation of duality works, let us consider two Hamiltonians $\mathbb H = \sum_{\msf i} \mathbb h_{\msf i}$ whose local terms are constructed by taking some linear combination of the bonds